CodeDroid999/SES-Web-Developer-Mentorship/README.md

         - Bitbucket
 - React
     - npm
 - CSS: We have trimmed down the CSS part for the sake of brevity.
-However, I would recommend reading about CSS in JS, CSS Modules, Styled Components, Vanilla Extract, Panda CSS, and look into different frameworks with pre-built components such as MUI, daisyUI, Chakra UI, and Mantine.
+However, We recommend reading about CSS in JS, CSS Modules, Styled Components, Vanilla Extract, Panda CSS, and look into different frameworks with pre-built components such as MUI, daisyUI, Chakra UI, and Mantine.

-**Module 2: Advanced Front-end (Month 2)**
+**Module 2: Advanced Front-end**

 *Front-end (continued)*
 - Vue.js